Topics You Need to Discuss With Your Divorce Lawyer

 Prior to consulting with your divorce attorney, prepare a list of all property, date of acquisition, and the name on the deed.

 Both parents must contribute to the children’s support.
-Either the parents agree on an amount, or the amount each parent owes for child support will be determined by the court.
+Parents either agree on a child support amount or a court will set the amount each parent owes.

-As a rule, parents are obligated to pay for fixed, controlled, and variable expenses.
+Generally, parents must cover fixed, controlled, and variable expenses.
 A fixed expense can include the non-custodial parent’s obligation to contribute to the child’s household expenses, such as rent, mortgage, food, and utilities.

 Variable costs, as the name implies, can vary and involve tuition and expenses above the basic support of the child.